NordicWayInterchange/interchange/frontend/USERHELP.md

 <img src="/generated/subscription_list.png" alt="Subscription_list">

-Click on the subscription or the three dots on the far right side to see the details of the subscription including the endpoint.
+Click on the created subscription row or the three dots on the far right side to see the details of the subscription including the endpoint.

 There is also another way of creating a subscription.
-You can click on `Add subscription` from `Subscriptions` tab and create a subscription by clicking on the listed capabilities.
-Once you click on capability row, the ID will be filled in the publication ID field.
+Go to `Subscriptions` tab and click on `Add subscription`.
+Then select one of the listed capabilities on the right-hand side.
+Once you click a capability row, the Publication ID will be automatically pre-filled in the Publication ID field of the form.
+Once you switch to **Advanced Mode** a selector based on the values entered in the form will be automatically generated and displayed in the **Selector** section.
-You can also click on advanced mode and write your own selector by using a provided cheat sheet.
+You can also write your own selector using the provided cheat sheet.
 Click on `Save subscription` at the bottom.
-You will be redirected to the subscriptions section where you can see your newly added subscription.
+You will be redirected to the `Subscriptions` section where you can see your newly added subscription.
+The status might be `REQUESTED` for a short time, while the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.

 <img src="/generated/cheatsheet.png" alt="Subscription_cheatsheet">

+Click on the three dots on the far right to see the details of the subscription including the endpoint.
+You also have the option to remove the subscription just created by clicking `Remove subscription`.

 ### How to register a Private channel
 <div style="border-bottom: 2px solid #444f55; width: 100%; margin-top: 8px;"></div>